Airline Travel Insurance - 2020 Review

 The Expedia Travel Insurance benefits would leave a traveler without critical levels of protection on a trip, yet will have cost up to three times as much as the regular market price for a better Trip Protection Plan

 Southwest Airlines Travel Insurance - Where is it?

 Southwest always seems to do things differently.
-Those of us who fly with Southwest may recall that it doesn’t actually sell Airline Travel Insurance.
-Think about that for a moment – this is a huge profit generator for most airlines, and Southwest doesn’t even bother with it.
+Southwest does not sell Airline Travel Insurance.
+Think about that for a moment.
+Travel Insurance is a huge profit generator for most airlines, and Southwest doesn’t even bother with it.

 When you consider the booking flexibility that Southwest offers in its fare structure, it sort of makes sense.
-It is possible to get a refund or credit on almost every seat you would ever buy with Southwest.
-So, most people wouldn’t even think about taking Airline Travel Insurance with that airline.
+Southwest offers a refund or credit on almost every seat.

-If in doubt – $100k of Travel Medical cover when leaving the USA, and $100k of Medical Evacuation Insurance.
+We always recommend buying at least $100,000 of Travel Medical Insurance when leaving the USA, and $250,000 of Medical Evacuation Insurance.

 International Airlines Travel Insurance